 Test mode allows you to verify the functionality of your Zapp as it will behave in the hands of users on their devices on the right-hand side, while showing the actions taken on the Zapp in the virtual browser on the left-hand side.

-Run through all possible workflows in your Zapp multiple times with different user types and data in order to verify that you have captured the desired functionality of the Zapp.
+Run through all possible workflows in your Zapp multiple times with different user logins and types and different combinations of settings enabled.

 Things to look for while testing include: